Shopify/cli/packages/cli-kit/assets/cli-ruby/RELEASING.md

 ## Releasing Shopify CLI

 This page contains instructions for CLI 2.0.
-If you are looking for instructions for CLI 3.0, please visit the [CLI 3.0 documentation](https://github.com/Shopify/cli/blob/main/docs/release.md).
+If you are looking for instructions for CLI 3.0, please visit the [Vault CLI 3.0 documentation](https://vault.shopify.io/teams/2493/pages/Releasing~FkHb.md).

 ### Automated process